 The third stage is the reproductive stage.
 This is when the trophont, after finding a place to settle, will produce and surround itself with a sticky wall of sorts.
-When the trophont does this, it is actually forming the cyst from which hundreds, and quite often thousands, of tomites will form.
+When the trophont does this, it’s actually forming the cyst from which hundreds, and quite often thousands, of tomites will form.

 The entire Ich life cycle is dependent on certain temperature ranges.
 The warmer end of the parasite’s survivable temperature range will encourage growth and spreading at every stage.
 The colder end of the parasite’s temperature range will slow the life cycle process down at every stage.

-A very interesting thing to take note of is that at 85°F (29.4°C), Ich will not infect a new host (betta in this case).
+A very interesting thing to take note of is that at 85°F (29.4°C), Ich won’t infect a new host.
 At 86°F (30°C), Ich will completely cease to reproduce.
-Finally, at 89.5°F (32°C), Ich will not survive at all.
+Finally, at 89.5°F (32°C), Ich won’t be able to survive at all.

-Careful observation of your betta during treatment is critical as there will be changes made to the environment the betta lives in.
-When using a particular treatment, if you notice any negative reaction with your betta, stop that treatment and choose a different one.
+Careful observation of your Betta during treatment is critical as there will be changes made to the environment the betta lives in.
+When using a particular treatment, if you notice any negative reaction with your betta, immediately stop that treatment and try a different one.

 Heat the aquarium to 86°F (30°C).